 Zuppa Toscana

-This recipe works best on colder days.
-It fills the kitchen with aroma and creates that sense of comfort you expect from a good soup.
-In addition, it’s simple enough to make anytime you need something reliable.
+This recipe is perfect for cold days.
+It fills your kitchen with a wonderful aroma and brings the comfort you want from a good soup.
+It’s also easy enough to make whenever you need a reliable meal.

-Overall, Zuppa Toscana is about balance and comfort.
+Zuppa Toscana is all about balance and comfort.
 It’s simple, satisfying, and always worth making again.

 Category, , DifficultyIntermediate